rollkit/docs/docs/tutorials/wordle.md

 go mod download
 ```

-With that, we have Rollmint changes added to the project directory.
+With that, we have Rollkit changes added to the project directory.
 Now,
 let's build the Wordle app!

 ## Creating the Wordle Module